ErdosDragonSlayer/codieos-triadic-resonance/README.md

 ---

 ## 8. Future Directions

-### Computational Extensions
-1. **Extended range:** Test n ∈ [10^7, 10^8] to verify pattern persistence
+1. Extend testing to n ∈ [10^7, 10^8]
-2. **Pattern refinement:** Analyze the 134 high-complexity composite failures for additional structure
+2. Implement T₄a for:
-3. **Algorithm optimization:** Develop T₄a sub-tier specifically for primes ≡ 1 (mod 4)
+- n ≡ 1 (mod 4)

-### Theoretical Investigations
-1. **Quadratic residue connections:** Explore relationship between quadratic character and decomposition difficulty
-2. **Diophantine analysis:** Study the equation 4/n = 1/x + 1/y + 1/z as a Diophantine problem with modular constraints
-3. **Harmonic sum theory:** Investigate general conditions for expressing a/n as sum of k unit fractions

-### Suggested Experiments
-1. **Success tier mapping:** Analyze which values succeed at T₁, T₂, T₃ to understand the "difficulty gradient"
-2. **Prime gap analysis:** Study spacing between consecutive prime failures for patterns
-3. **Alternative greedy strategies:** Test non-standard initial x selection methods

----
+- Explore quadratic residue effects
+- Map difficulty gradient by tier

 ## 9. Conclusion

-The CodieOS Constructive Engine has revealed that the Erdős–Straus Conjecture's complexity is not uniformly distributed, but concentrated in a **precise symbolic resonance gap** characterized by:
+The conjecture’s difficulty is concentrated in a symbolic resonance gap:

-- Universal modular signature: n ≡ 1 (mod 4)
+- n ≡ 1 (mod 4)
-- Sparse prime factorization (99.1% of failures)
+- Sparse factorization
-- Failure rate of only 0.149% overall
+- ~0.15% of integers tested

-By treating failure as signal rather than noise, we uncovered a hidden boundary at the edge of arithmetic decomposability.
-This boundary is not a wall but a gate — one that requires new keys to unlock.

-The consistency and mathematical coherence of these patterns suggest they reflect fundamental properties of the number system rather than algorithmic limitations.
-This insight marks a clear path toward either:

-1. **Constructive resolution:** Development of specialized algorithms for the identified failure class
-2. **Theoretical breakthrough:** Discovery of why this specific arithmetic class resists standard decomposition

-The Erdős–Straus Conjecture, through the lens of computational failure analysis, reveals itself not as a monolithic problem but as a landscape with clearly defined peaks of difficulty.
-We have mapped these peaks.
-The journey to summit them begins here.
+Failures here are signals of deep arithmetic structure, not just computational limits.

 ---